 A section of engineers deploy behind the hedge on the British right.
 There's no surprise to see the engineers include a mine clearing team but a flamethrower team was an unpleasant addition.

 |The engineer squad is ready to tackle the minefield|

-As planned, I deploy the gun on my right flank to the rear, from where they can cover the entire right of the table.
-The British section in the field is fully exposed, yet the Sherman has now put itself out of sight behind the intervening orchard and will be unable to return fire.
+As planned I deploy the gun to the rear of my right flank from where they can cover that entire side of the table.
+The British section in the field opposite is fully exposed but the Sherman has now moved out of sight behind the intervening orchard and will be unable to return fire.

 Dave is an experienced gamer who doesn't let events like this break his spirit, but it was a tough series of phases to cope with and effectively ended his move on that flank.
 To his credit he just took it on the chin as one of those wild misfortunes of war and moved on.

 Unfortunately the consecutive phases didn't really present any other opportunities for the Germans to deploy.
 The mortar smoke has effectively concealed all British units across the river and so the phases were only used to activate the Flak 38.
 I did however roll a number of fives and so had one full CoC dice and another on the way.

 Meanwhile the platoon sergeant ran over to the ploughed field to get the four surviving riflemen and bring them back across the road and out of harm's way from the Flak 38.

 With no targets in sight the Germans chose to remain concealed and wait for further developments.
 Unmolested by German fire the British engineers set to work on the minefield although progress was to prove frustratingly slow.
 While smoke kept them concealed, other units used the following phases to move forward taking advantage of the same cover.

 With one British section down to only four men reinforcements arrived in the form of a section carried in a Kangaroo.